crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 and we can see "main" is the first thread dumped to output.

-Start by scanning the output quickly.
+Search from here for **org.example** as if this is the primary package for your company.

-Do not try to understand the entire output, which we will review later in this article.
+You will observe three threads below, which are the main and the two threads kicked off by main.

-{% highlight text linenos mark_lines="1 2"  %}
+{% highlight text mark_lines="1 5"  %}

 2023-01-01 13:27:32
 Full thread dump OpenJDK 64-Bit Server VM (11.0.16+8-post-Ubuntu-0ubuntu118.04 mixed mode, sharing):